sigcsets/sigcse2022/pages/attendees_index.md

 -   The main symposium reception on Thursday evening (typically includes *hors d'oeuvres* and a cash bar)
 -   The symposium luncheon on Saturday afternoon

 #### What kinds of work will I do as a student volunteer?

 It varies.
 Duties may include (and are not limited to) the following:

 -   You may work at the registration booth organizing attendee packets.
 -   You may monitor the exhibit hall or reception entrance to ensure those entering have the appropriate symposium badge.
--   You may count the attendees at various symposium sessions.
+-   You may count the participants at various symposium sessions.
 -   You may assist speakers at various session types with handouts or equipment.

 #### Do I have a say in what work I do as a student volunteer?